RHVoice/natan-pol/README.md

 # Natan, Polish language voice for RHVoice
-This voice is distributed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This voice is distributed in the [public domain](https://creativecommons.org/publicdomain/zero/1.0//).

 ## Team
 - Edwin Tarka - Speaker.